MetOffice/opsinputs/Varfields.md

 <!---
 (C) Crown Copyright 2023, the Met Office.
 All rights reserved.

-Refer to COPYRIGHT.txt of this distribution for details.
 --->

 | **Id** | **Varfield** | **Ob_type field** | **Description** | **How to get it from JEDI** | **TODO** |